The Depp-Heard case places a spotlight on relationships and intimate partner violence

 Not everyone experiences the same risk level though, with some demographics more at risk than others, Hood said.
 Black and Indigenous women face higher rates of abuse, and women face higher rates of physical and sexual abuse.

 Depp has gained a wealth of supporters on his behalf, but experts say there is more to the story.
-In an interview with All Things Considered, Kellie Lynch, domestic violence researcher at the University of Texas at San Antonio, shared her insights.
+In an interview with All Things Considered on May 2, Kellie Lynch, domestic violence researcher at the University of Texas at San Antonio, shared her insights.

 First, the terms abusers and abuse are not synonymous with violence.